How to program our Photon V2 fixtures:

 A: Typically we recommend starting out at around 30% max on all channels, and adding about 10% a week to acclimate your corals to the new light.
 Click Here to download the instructions, and click Here to download a program that will recommend a 12 hour program based on a starting time and maximum intensity.

-There is not one program that will work for everyone, we cannot give you an exact program to use.
-Set the light to your color preference, then start out at a lower power and gradually add to that.
+There is not one program that will work for everyone.
+We recommend that you set your light to match your color preference.
+Begin at a lower power (30%) and gradually raise the maximum output of the light.
 Most users stop adding intensity at around 70% power.

 If you are looking for a basic guideline, here is a spreadsheet with schedules for sps, lps, sofit corals, and mixed reef tanks: Click Here